-- 9.1 Complainants should normally complain to the Council within 12 months of knowing about the problem. - 9.2 The Customer Experience Manager will decide on an individual case basis whether to consider complaints made outside the time limit. - 9.3 If the Council decides not to consider a complaint outside of this time period, the Council will write to the complainant, to explain why this is so.
+- 9.1 Complainants should normally complain to the Council within 12 months of knowing about the problem. - 9.2 The Customer Experience Manager will decide on an individual case basis whether to consider complaints made outside the time limit.
+To assist this consideration, the Council expects a complainant to clarify any reason why the complaint was not raised within time. - 9.3 If the Council decides not to consider a complaint outside of this time period, the Council will write to the complainant, to explain why this is so.
 The letter will also advise how to contact the Local Government and Social Care Ombudsman.